huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 and the implementation considerations are discussed in
 {{using-0-rtt-and-resumption}}.

-The 0-RTT mechanism MUST NOT be used to send data that is not "replayable" transactions.
-For example, a client MAY transmit a Query as 0-RTT, but MUST NOT transmit an Update.
-Servers that receive requests for replayable transactions MUST NOT process them before the connection handshake is confirmed, as defined in section 4.1.2 of {{!RFC9001}}; servers MAY close connections in which replayable transactions are attempted with the error code DOQ_PROTOCOL_ERROR.
+The 0-RTT mechanism SHOULD NOT be used to send data that is not "replayable" transactions.
+Our analysis so far shows that such replayable transactions can only be QUERY requests, although we may need to also consider NOTIFY requests once the analysis of NOTIFY services is complete, see {{the-notify-service}}.

+Servers MUST NOT execute non replayable transactions received in 0-RTT data.
+Servers MUST adopt one of the following behaviors:

+* Queue the offending transaction and only execute it after the QUIC handshake has been confirmed, as defined in section 4.1.2 of {{!RFC9001}}.
+* Reply to the offending transaction with a response code REFUSED and an Extended DNS Error Code (EDE) "Too Early", see
+{{reservation-of-extended-dns-error-code-too-early}}.
+* Close the connection with the error code DOQ_PROTOCOL_ERROR.

 ## Message Sizes